jpsmullen/scripts/config_cleaner/README.md

 # 🗑️ config cleaner

 This script cleans up unused config files for uninstalled apps on Linux.
+It searches the following directories:

+- ~/ (the home directory)
+- ~/.cache/
+- ~/.config/
+- ~/.local/share/
+- ~/.var/app/

-It scans the home directory, ~/.config/, ~/.cache/ and ~/.local/share/, and asks for permission before removing anything.
+It asks for permission before deleting anything, so don't worry.

 ## 🧑‍💻 usage